 Logic-Based Policy: You can write policy using full conditional logic.
 For example, you may only allow a certain application behavior on Monday to Thursday unless there is a manager override.

 Enforcement levels: Sentinel allows policies to be defined along with an "enforcement level" that dictates the pass/fail behavior of a policy.
 Advisory policies warn if they fail, soft mandatory policies can have their failures overridden, and hard mandatory policies must pass under all circumstances.
 Having this as a built-in concept enables you to model policy more accurately and completely for your organization.

 »Install Sentinel CLI

 After downloading Sentinel, unzip the package.
-Sentinel Simulator runs as a single binary named sentinel.
+Sentinel CLI runs as a single binary named sentinel.
 Any other files in the package can be safely removed and